 Recommended by Joanna from Andalucia In My Pocket

-Sherry is produced exclusively in the Jerez Triangle, the area between Jerez de la Frontera, Sanlucar de Barrameda and El Puerto de Santa Maria.
-Sherry is actually dry and refreshing, with nutty flavours.
+Sherry is produced exclusively in the Jerez Triangle, the area between Jerez de la Frontera, Sanlucar de Barrameda, and El Puerto de Santa Maria.
+Sherry is actually dry and refreshing, with nutty flavors.
 The alcohol content of sherry is around 17%.

 Jerez de la Frontera is home to one of the top third prestigious equestrian arts school in the world.
-The school is open for visitors, but they also organise performances in which horses seem to dance on music.
+The school is open for visitors, but they also organize performances in which horses seem to dance to music.
 It’s fascinating!

 Recommended by Melissa from Parenthood and Passports

 Ronda is one of the most beautiful places in Andalusia, if not in all of Spain.
 The iconic village known for its picturesque bridge, Puente Nuevo, is an easy day trip from Seville or Cordoba.